Rebecza/scRNA-seq/README.md

 `conda env create -f /home/path_to_file/kb_scrna.yaml`

 (For faster installation you can also install `mamba` in your base environment of conda.
-After this, substitue `conda` in the line above voor `mamba` and the installing of your environment becomes much quicker. `mamba` also works for installation of single packages!)
+After this, substitute `conda` in the line above with `mamba` and the installing of your environment becomes much quicker. `mamba` also works for installation of single packages!)

 ## Create the Velocity index: